 Cash was impacted by the change in the foreign exchange rates for our foreign currency denominated cash.
-The value of our currencies increased, resulting in an increase in the Company's cash holdings.
+The value of our currencies decreased, resulting in a decrease in the Company's cash holdings.

 The Company's cash requirements depend on numerous factors, including market acceptance of the Company's products, the resources devoted to developing and supporting the products and other factors.
 Profound expects to continue to devote substantial resources to expand procedure adoption and acceptance of the Company's products.